-An assessment session lasts 90 mins.
+An assessment session lasts 60 mins.
 Bringing along a "problem list" of the issues that have been bothering you allows us to focus on these issues in the assessment to identify what is happening for you, where the problems might have originated and what might be maintaining them.
-After the assessment session we will begin into therapy with weekly sessions of 60 mins.
-Due to COVID restrictions, these sessions are currently online via Zoom.
+After the assessment session we will begin into therapy with weekly sessions of 50 mins.
+These sessions can be online via Zoom or face to face.

 What I can help you with

-I am trained to work with the following conditions (which may be in the perinatal period, or at another time in your life):
+I am trained to work with the following conditions:

 - General Anxiety Disorder